 The Office of Academic Affairs supports professional development in the area of teaching through annual events, funded opportunities, mentoring, and occasional workshops, discussions, and lectures.
 Academic Affairs also partners with various offices around campus that provide support for faculty.
 In addition, many departments coordinate their own teaching mentors or peer-to-peer programs.

 Key ongoing and recurring programs are below, as well as links to key offices that support the teaching mission.
-If you have an idea for a program or need, contact Brian Norman, Associate Vice President of Faculty Affairs and Diversity.
+If you have an idea for a program or need, contact Cheryl Moore-Thomas, Interim Associate Vice President of Faculty Affairs and Diversity.

 Academic Affairs works with the Teaching Enhancement Committee (appointed by the Faculty Affairs Committee) to offer an annual fall and spring teaching enhancement workshop for the Loyola faculty community.
 Sometimes workshops have a unifying focus (e.g., nonverbal communication) or keynote speaker (e.g., Ken Bain on what the best college professors do) and other workshops offer a broader series of opportunities for faculty.
 Any workshop also provides an opportunity for us to come together in fellowship as faculty.